 The County is located on Long Island and has a population of over 1.3 million.
 It is bordered to the west by the New York City borough of Queens, to the east by Suffolk County, to the north by Long Island Sound and to the south by the Atlantic Ocean.
+The County includes three towns, two cities, 64 incorporated villages 56 school districts and various special districts that provide fire protection, water supply and other services.
 The County was formed on January 1, 1899 and since 1938 has operated under the County Charter.
 The County Charter was the first of its type in the State and established a form of government headed by a County Executive and a Board of Supervisors.